tum-ens/urbs/doc/dsmdoc.rst

 parameter ``delay`` is set to 16 hours.
 It just coincides the time in one day, that is covered by the sunshine.
 Before the second day the wind blows strongly enough, so that the surplus of wind plant generated electricity is converted into storage.
-From the 3th day the wind becomes weakly, and the electricity of storage has to be taken out to meet the demand.
+From the 3rd day the wind wind production decreases, and the electricity of storage has to be taken out to meet the demand.
 At the midnight of the 5th day electricity capacity come to the lowest point of all, and the output and input keep nearly in balance.
 Not only the frequency of scenario_base ``up/downshifts``,